Keluaa/CodeDiffs.jl/docs/src/extensions.md

   and another with highlighting.
 - `CodeDiffs.argconvert(::Val{code_type}, arg)` converts `arg` as needed (by default `arg` is unchanged)

-Defining a new pre-processing step for functions and its arguments (like for KA.jl kernels) involves two functions:
+Defining a new pre-processing step for functions and its arguments (like for KernelAbstractions.jl kernels) involves two functions:
 - `CodeDiffs.extract_extra_options(f, kwargs)` returns some additional `kwargs` which are passed to `get_code`
 - `CodeDiffs.get_code(code_type, f, types; kwargs...)` allows to change `f` depending on its type.